Terroir—A Sense of Place

 Water is an undeniable force of a wine's terroir.
 Is there a source of groundwater for the vines?
 Is there fog?
 Are there ocean currents and gulf streams?
 What about a nearby large river?
 Often, a vineyard site located near a water source is considered ideal.
 Water can store heat more effectively than land, and it can act as a coolant in warm climates.

-In the Mosel and Rheingau regions in Germany, grapes are planted right along the water's edge.
-California wine regions like the Napa Valley benefit from coastal cooling.
-In Spain and Italy, rivers weave through the major wine regions.
+In the Mosel and Rheingau regions in Germany, grapes are planted right along the water's edge which keeps the vineyards warmer in this cooler region and provides good aspect to the sun.
+California wine regions like the Napa Valley benefit from coastal cooling from fog and wind.
+In Spain and Italy, rivers weave through the major wine regions moderating these otherwise warm regions.

 Technique